U.S. Coal and Coke Company Store

 U.S. Coal and Coke Company Store was a historic company store building located at Ream, McDowell County, West Virginia.
 It was built about 1910, and was two-story, square-plan brick building.
 It featured segmental arched windows and simple decoration.

 It was listed on the National Register of Historic Places in 1992.
-It was demolished sometime between March 2004 and 2006.
+It was demolished sometime between March 2004 and 2006 after being subject of an arson attack.